Alastua railway station

 Alastua Station (ATA) is a class II railway station located in Tlogomulyo, Pedurungan, Semarang.
-The station, which is located at an altitude of +6 m, is included in the Semarang Operation Area IV and is the station that is located at the easternmost location in the city of Semarang.
+The station, which is located at an altitude of +6 m, is included in the Operation Area IV Semarang and is the station that is located at the easternmost location in the city of Semarang.

 This station is a station located on the first railway line in Indonesia between Samarang Station (NIS) and Tanggung Station.
 This station is usually a stop for trains from the east heading to the west, especially if Semarang Tawang Station is flooded or the track is full or there is a severe traffic jam on Jl.
 Raya Kaligawe.

 Services

 The following is a list of train services at the Alastua Station.